ChrissFurenes/Milestone-PS-tool/README.md

    - It requires the `milestoneps-tools` module and an admin user in XProtect.

 2. [Milestone Camera model group](https://github.com/ChrissFurenes/Milestone-PS-tool/tree/main/2.%20Milestone_Camera_model_group)
-   - When running it wil ask to connect to an management server, then creating groups based on camera model name
+   - When running, it will ask to connect to a management server, then create groups based on camera model name
    - it only adds camera stream that is enabled

 3. [Milestone Snapshot](https://github.com/ChrissFurenes/Milestone-PS-tool/tree/main/3.%20Milestone_Snapshot) **IN PROGRESS!**